learn-co-curriculum/react-hooks-components-basics-lab/README.md

 ## Deliverables
-- `App` needs to render the three children components:
+- `App` needs to render three children components:
   1. `CatComponent`
   2. `FordQuoteComponent`
   3. `MouseComponent`
 - One component has not been properly imported in `src/App.js`.
 Identify and debug the issue
+- Once the tests are passing, make sure to check out the fun animation in the browser!

 [deutschland]: https://de.wikipedia.org/wiki/Deutschland